Wind Park Power Prediction: Attention-Based Graph Networks and Deep Learning to Capture Wake Losses: Results and Discussion

 Moving to the \textbf{EdgeAttn}, the second head weights showed similar patterns, with weights tapering off when moving upstream from the sending target turbine.
 Since this attention mechanism was used to update edges, there was effectively two target turbines, one sending and one receiving.
-Looking at the first and third head weights in plots (IV) and (VI) of Fig. \ref{fig:attn_weights_1} and \ref{fig:attn_weights_2}, weights were more evenly distributed, but still with the most focus placed on turbines upstream of the target edge.
-Different to the \textbf{E2VAttn}, more attention was placed on edges sending from turbines moving clock-wise away from the upstream line, i.e. B, D, G and K in Fig.\ref{fig:attn_weights_1}.
-In particular, the edge sending from turbine B, was negligible for the \textbf{E2VAttn}, while highly significant for the \textbf{EdgeAttn}.
-This behaviour was likely due to the location of the receiving target turbine, with the turbines receiving more weighting since they were influential to the power of the receiving target turbine.
-The same behavior could also be seen for the second scenario in Fig.\ref{fig:attn_weights_2}.
-It was exciting to see that the location of the receiving target turbine was important and the learned behaviour for the first two attention networks were different, proving that the proposed network could learned complicated structures in the data.
+Looking at the first and third head weights in plots d and f of Fig. \ref{fig:attn_weights_1}, weights were more evenly distributed, but still with the most focus placed on turbines upstream of the target edge.
+Different to the \textbf{E2VAttn}, more attention was placed on edges sending from turbines moving clock-wise away from the upstream line, i.e. B, D, G and K. In particular, while the edge from turbine B was negligible for the \textbf{E2VAttn}, it was highly significant for the \textbf{EdgeAttn} in Fig. \ref{fig:attn_weights_1}.
+This behaviour was likely due to the location of the receiving target turbine, with the turbines receiving significantly more weighting since they were influential to the power of the receiving target turbine.
+Observing that the location of the receiving turbine was important and the learned behaviour for the first two attention networks were different was interesting, as it showed that the network could learn complicated structures in the data.

 Again, attention was mainly placed on the turbine directly upstream of the target for the \textbf{NodeAttn} weights.
-Two of the heads placed the entire weighting on this turbine, i.e. turbine A and B in Fig. \ref{fig:attn_weights_1} and \ref{fig:attn_weights_2}, respectively, while the last head also attended to other turbines.
-No difference was evident between two of the heads, which could indicate two things: either, that one head might focus on dependencies that were not present for the particular layouts and wind conditions in Fig. \ref{fig:attn_weights}, or that one of the three heads for the \textbf{NodeAttn} were redundant.
+Two of the heads placed the entire weighting on this turbine, while the second head also attended to the other turbines.
+For the ordered farm layout in Fig. \ref{fig:attn_weights_2}, the second head did not place any weighting on turbine A. No difference was evident from the first and third head weights, which could imply two things; either, that one head focuses on dependencies that were not present for the particular layouts and wind conditions in Fig. \ref{fig:attn_weights_1} and \ref{fig:attn_weights_2}, or that one of the three heads for the \textbf{NodeAttn} were redundant.
 The distributed weighting for the second head might indicate that an averaging of the features for upstream turbines provides important information to determine the power production for a target turbine.

 Even though the attention-based models were not able to significantly improve on MAEs, investigating the attention weights showed that the proposed modules were able to learn meaningful dependencies in the data.
 An important finding, was that the attention mechanisms did not learn a simple average of all the input features, as this would mean that the mechanisms would replicate a similar behaviour to the O-Graph model.
 Although we were able to deduce some physical intuition about what the F-Graph model learned, the conclusions drawn were quite simple.
 Nevertheless, one might expect that attention mechanisms could be used more extensively to aid in applications where we want to learn about and understand more complicated physical properties or patterns, that are normally inaccessible to the users of DL models.